We are one of the few providers of legal assistance on Lesvos and have been working inside Moria Camp since August 2016.

 Since then, 135 European asylum lawyers from 17 countries have volunteered with us and – alongside our team of Greek asylum lawyers – have provided free legal assistance to over 7,780 people.

-Our work has a real impact and demonstrates the importance of asylum seekers having access to legal assistance: of the asylum seekers we have assisted and who have notified us of the outcome of their asylum application, 74.5% have been granted asylum, compared to an average of 46.5% in Greece.
+Our work has real impact and demonstrates the importance of asylum seekers having access to legal assistance: of those we have assisted who have notified us of the outcome of their asylum application, 74.5% have been granted asylum, compared to an average of 46.5% in Greece.

-All assistance is provided in our dedicated preparation rooms in our container in Moria, to ensure privacy and confidentiality are preserved.
-We also operate in the PROKEKA detention area within Moria.
+We are one of only three legal assistance organisations that work inside Moria, which enables asylum seekers to freely access our services and guarantees us direct access to those we assist.
+All assistance is provided in our four dedicated consultation rooms in our container in Moria, to ensure that privacy and confidentiality are preserved.
+We also operate in the detention centre within Moria.

-The team includes up to six volunteer asylum lawyers, a legally-trained project coordinator, two Greek asylum lawyers (one as legal coordinator), two legal assistants and full-time Arabic and Farsi interpreters.
+Our team includes up to six volunteer asylum lawyers, two Greek asylum lawyers, a legally-trained coordinator, two legal assistants, Arabic and Farsi interpreters and a finance manager.
 We always ensure we have at least one French speaking lawyer, as French is the third most widely spoken language in Moria.

 We have welcomed volunteer lawyers from Greece, France, Belgium, Cyprus, the Czech Republic, Spain, the Netherlands, Germany, Denmark, Iceland, Lithuania, Sweden, Switzerland, Italy, Ireland, Poland and the United Kingdom.
 Each volunteer lawyer stays for a minimum of 3 weeks.

 All our lawyers work on a pro bono basis and collaborate closely with their colleagues from the Greek Bar Associations.
 Where any litigation is required before a court or tribunal in Greece, contact is made with a Greek Bar or a member of the Greek bars.